cultureandempire/cultureandempire.github.io/README.md

 Unfortunately, any suggestion that 9/11 was predictable, or [allowed to happen](http://www.washingtonsblog.com/2011/08/bush-and-clinton-counter-terrorism-czar-alleges-massive-911-cover-up.html) by negligence, or even made to happen, is to be [branded a conspiracy nut](https://en.wikipedia.org/wiki/Richard_A._Clarke).
 The mainstream media did not then, and still does not, look at any details that contradict the official story.
 To question the mythos of the War on Terror is literally to risk [indefinite detention in a psychiatric ward](http://www.washingtonsblog.com/2012/08/former-locked-in-psychiatric-ward-over-his-911-facebook-posts.html).

 The line of evidence connecting 9/11 to the Spider's growth may be thin, yet is one of the clearer trails in a chaotic mass of lies, omissions, bluffs, and misdirections.
-As [the Raw Story reported in 2009](http://rawstory.com/news/2008/PBS_NSA_tracked_911_hijackers_but_0127.html), "Author James Bamford looked into the performance of the NSA in his 2008 book, The Shadow Factory, and found that it had been closely monitoring the 9/11 hijackers as they moved freely around the United States and communicated with Osama bin Laden's operations center in Yemen.
+As [the Raw Story reported in 2009](http://rawstory.com/news/2008/PBS_NSA_tracked_911_hijackers_but_0127.html),

+> Author James Bamford looked into the performance of the NSA in his 2008 book, The Shadow Factory, and found that it had been closely monitoring the 9/11 hijackers as they moved freely around the United States and communicated with Osama bin Laden's operations center in Yemen.
 The NSA had even tapped bin Laden's satellite phone, starting in 1996.
 Not only was then-Director Michael Hayden never held accountable for the NSA's alleged failure, but he went on to oversee the Bush administration's vast expansion of domestic surveillance.
-In 2006, he was appointed as director of the CIA."
+In 2006, he was appointed as director of the CIA.

 For the sake of argument, imagine the most powerful men on the planet coming out of the post-Cold War security services.
 Vladimir Putin was in the Russian KGB [for 16 years](https://en.wikipedia.org/wiki/Vladimir_Putin) before retiring to move into politics.
 Though George H. W. Bush was director of the CIA for just over a year, Russ Baker claims in [Family of Secrets](https://en.wikipedia.org/wiki/Family_of_Secrets), with much research, that the Bush family played a central part in US politics and secret services for half a century.